mitchthedavid/tinyPi/waveshare/35/readme.md

 ```

 Add `/usr/local/bin/fbcp &` before the `exit 0` line, then `control+x` to exit, `y` to save changes, then `enter`.
 Reboot.
 You should now have an image on the touchscreen, and an image on your HDMI display.

+To install the touchscreen calibration tool, enter `sudo apt-get install -y xinput-calibrator` into the command line.